MS Word 2003 Tools Menu

 When spell checking, you can ignore a word if it is supposed to be like that, ignore all if they are many words.
 Words not in the dictionary can also be added to the computer’s dictionary.

 The change option helps to replace a word by using the suggested word if it is the correct one.
 Change all will help you to replace similar words in the entire document.
 As you can see, this tool is very important as it will enable you to prepare a document free of errors.

 - Research – the research command is used for referencing information online and from your computer without closing your word program.
 Using the research task pane, you can search multiple sources or select a specific source depending on what you want.

 - Language – the language command has a number of uses.
-You can set language to use, translate from one language to another, you can use thesaurus for searching words and you can also add hyphens to eliminate gaps or to maintain even line lengths in narrow columns using hyphenation command.
+You can set the language to use, translate from one language to another, you can use a thesaurus for searching words and you can also add hyphens to eliminate gaps or to maintain even line lengths in narrow columns using hyphenation command.